-College Members eat together in the magnificent Hall on the main site.
-A buffet-style lunch and dinner is served seven days a week during term time.
+College Members eat together in the magnificent Hall on the Broad Street site.
+A buffet-style lunch and dinner are served seven days a week during term time.
+Breakfast is also available Monday to Friday.
 There are also special dining occasions, such as formal Hall on Tuesdays and guest nights.

 Hall meals are subsidised by the College, and provide healthy and varied menus, including vegetarian options.
 Here are sample lunch and dinner menus.

-It is compulsory for all students (undergraduates and graduates) living in College accommodation to pay a £35.17 per term Fixed Living-in Charge; students who live out pay a reduced charge of £22.75 per term (unless they have special dietary requirements, such as religious or medical needs, which mean they cannot eat in College), which does not include any meals.
+It is compulsory for all students (undergraduates and graduates) living in College accommodation to pay a termly Fixed Living-in Charge of £37.87 per term; students who live out pay a reduced charge of £24.49 per term, which does not include any meals.
 This charge contributes towards the overheads of running the central kitchens.

 Meal times and menu

 • Dinner: 6.30–7.30pm (except on Tuesdays, when dinner is is at 6.00–7.00pm with a semi-formal Hall at 7.45pm (see the College Handbook under Tuesday Hall)

 Today’s menu in Hall [College Members only: single sign-on required]